dheyay/mAIncrafters/docs/final.md

 add for new agent

 ##### Navigation
 Our agent uses the A* algorithm for navigating and shortest path finding.
 The A* search is a graph traversal algorithm used for its optimality, completeness and efficiency.
 Being an uninformed search it is formulated in terms of a weighted graph, which in the agent's case is the observable environment, starting from a specific node.
 The main aim is to find the path to the goal node with the shortest cost.
-It does this calculation by maintaining a tree of paths.
+It does this calculation by maintaining a tree of paths and choosing which nodes from the tree to extend/follow.

 Our implementation of the A* uses a priority queue to perform the continuous selection of the estimated minimum cost nodes to select and expand.
 It does this selection based on the cost of the path and an estimate of the cost required to extend the path all the way to the goal.
 Specifically, A* selects the path that minimizes